AngeYobo/Tontino_3.0/README.md

 ## **Learn More**
 - **Next.js Documentation** - Learn about Next.js features and API.
 - **Next.js GitHub** - Your feedback and contributions are welcome!

----

-This README is now optimized for brevity and invites the developer community to engage and contribute to the project.
-You can now update this on your repository!